 In 2020–21, around 1 in 8 (12%) adults aged 15 years and over delayed seeing or did not see a dental professional at least once in the last 12 months due to COVID-19.
 For more information, refer to chapter on Patient experience.

 For more information on the oral health status of Australians and their use of dental care services see:

 Visit Dental & oral health for more on this topic.

-APRA (Australian Prudential Regulation Authority) (2021) Private health insurance benefits trends, September 2021: ancillary benefits, APRA, accessed 31 January 2022.
+APRA (Australian Prudential Regulation Authority) 2022.
+Quarterly private health insurance benefits trends, September 2022: ancillary benefits.
+Sydney: APRA.

-COAG (Council of Australian Governments) Health Council (2015) Healthy mouths, healthy lives: Australia’s National Oral Health Plan 2015–2024, South Australian Dental Service, Adelaide.
+COAG (Council of Australian Governments) Health Council 2015.
+Healthy Mouths, Healthy Lives: Australia’s National Oral Health Plan 2015–2024.
+Adelaide: South Australian Dental Service.
+Accessed 2 February 2022.

-Dental Board of Australia (2018) Registration, Australian Health Practitioner Regulation Agency, Melbourne, accessed 2 February 2022.
+Dental Board of Australia 2018.
+Registration.
+Melbourne: Australian Health Practitioner Regulation Agency.
+Accessed 2 February 2022.